CODE-MNA/Poster-BackEnd/README.md

 ------------------------------------------------------------------------------------------------------------------------

-This api is WIP, only authentication has been implemented meaning you can start creating an api based on basic user authentication using this template
+*This API is WIP, only authentication has been implemented meaning you can start creating an API based on basic user authentication using this template*